How Long Do Solar Panels Last?

 The right solar company makes all the difference.
 Some things to look for when looking for an installer would be:

 - Employs its own teams of engineers, installers and service technicians.

 - Maintains a single point of contact and accountability during and after your installation

 - Reduces any downtime you experience if your system has issues once operational

 Since 2009, Solar Topps has been the most trusted name in Arizona when it comes to all things solar.
-Our team of in-house engineers and installers work together to ensure that each of our systems is installed as intended, to produce maximum power throughout the life of the system.
+Our in-house team of engineers and installers collaboratively works to install each of our systems with precision, ensuring they deliver maximum power throughout their lifespan.
 As a result, most of our customers’ systems are overproducing when compared to their initial estimates.
 This is a testament to our longevity and desire to provide the best value in all things solar, battery backup, and EV charging.